what i make

 I write and illustrate, mostly nonfiction.
+Often I draw onsite.
 All my work engages the social landscape.
 Not the natural landscape, but the fashioned one: crappy architecture, signage, vehicles, holdover statuary, people making do.
 Many of my major projects have been about places.
-Most recently, my illustrated journal Spartan Holiday documents my travels and blends reportage, memoir and history.
+Most recently, my award-winning illustrated journal Spartan Holiday documents my travels and blends reportage, memoir and history.

-I’m often available to go on assignment as a reporter and illustrator.
+I am available to go on assignment as a reporter and illustrator.
+I am actively interested in trials, political conventions, sports, and travel reporting.
 Please contact me if you would like to discuss a project.

 I have an abiding curiosity about and deep affection for vernacular visual cultures.
 Humans fashion things.
 Giving form is a way of making meaning.

 The best first sentence in a book not named Moby-Dick appears in a little volume, long since deaccessioned, that my wife checked out of the public library in Maplewood, Missouri in the mid 90s.
 The book, a how-to manual for making decorative stencils, was published in the 1920s.
 I cannot remember the author or title.
 The book began, “All normal persons desire to make things.”

 Strike the word normal and the utterance is perfect.